ultralytics/ultralytics/docs/en/datasets/explorer/index.md

 ```

 !!! tip
     Explorer works on embedding/semantic search & SQL querying and is powered by [LanceDB](https://lancedb.com/) serverless vector database.
-Unlike traditional in-memory DBs, it is persisted on disk with sacrificing performance, so you can scale locally to large datasets like COCO without running out of memory.
+Unlike traditional in-memory DBs, it is persisted on disk without sacrificing performance, so you can scale locally to large datasets like COCO without running out of memory.

 ### Explorer API